Jardal/A10M-Slic3r-profile/README.md

 ## Notes about material
 Profile is for ABS only.
 Best colours for quality printings are white, yellow, green, light gray.
 Bad colors are silver, black.
 Use plastics without smell, they are way better than fume filaments.

+Remember, that ABS is not able to print curves in free air as PLA wit appropriate cooling blower, bridges only.

 ## How to make good printer
 ### Tighten it all